Gravitoelectromagnetism (sometimes Gravitomagnetism, Gravimagnetism,

 does not affect the other field or strength of its interaction.
 There are some

-attempts to describe the connection of both fields, based on the similarity of the
+attempts to describe the connection of both fields, based on similarity of

 field equations.
 For example, Fedosin combines both fields into a single